Stardom in Showcase vol.4

 Stardom in Showcase vol.4 (ショーケースのスターダムvol.4, Shōkēsu no sutādamu vol. 4) was a professional wrestling event promoted by World Wonder Ring Stardom.
-The event took place on February 26, 2023, in Kobe at the Kobe International Exhibition Hall.
+It was the fourth Stardom in Showcase and took place on February 26, 2023, in Kobe at the Kobe International Exhibition Hall.

+Production

 Background

 The Stardom in Showcase is a series of pay-per-views which mainly focuses on a diversity of gimmick matches, only different from the singles match stipulation.
 Billed as respiro shows, the main tagline of these events is "Anything can happen".

 The show featured seven professional wrestling matches that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.